sagar-sehrawat/imgXray/README.md

 # imgXray

 **imgXray** is a multipurpose tool for analyzing and investigating steganography in images.
-It provides various analysis techniques including binwalk, strings, zsteg, and exiftool, all within a user-friendly interface.
+It provides various analysis techniques within a user-friendly interface.

 ## Installation Guide